 - Median nerve wounds (rare).
 Intervention must be relatively quick in order to fix the nerve.

-- Fingers jump or synovitis stenosing: it is more the continuation of the causal disease than a carpal tunnel complication.
+- Trigger finger or synovitis stenosing: it is more the continuation of the causal disease than a carpal tunnel complication.
 Appropriate treatment should be undertaken: rest, infiltration and possibly surgery.

-- Recurrence: even if it is rare, it is always sought in case tingling comes back.
+- Recurrence: even if it is rare, it is always sought if the tingling comes back.
 An electromyogram will be requested.
-A reoperation can be suggested.
+Another surgery can be suggested.

 © 2011 American Society for Surgery of the Hand.
 Developed by the ASSH Public Education Committee.